Coastal Plain Pondshores

 Threats

-Water level stabilization and eutrophication are major threats to coastal plain pond habitats whose flora depend on irregular water level fluctuations, infertile substrates, and low competition from other plants.
-Increases in summer droughts, winter precipitation, and sea level rise associated with climate change will influence CPP water level regimes.
-Increased surface air temperature combined with enhanced nutrient input from anthropogenic pondshore and watershed activities, may increase the probability of harmful algal blooms.
-CPP’s will respond differently to climate change based on their water clarity, depth, surface area, and volume.
+Climate change will impact coastal plain pondshores.
+Increases in summer droughts, winter precipitation, and sea level rise associated with climate change will influence water level regimes.
+Ponds will respond differently to climate change based on their water clarity, depth, surface area, and volume.
+Sea level rise will also increase the risk of saltwater infiltration into low-lying coastal plain pondshores.

 Restoration & management recommendations

-• Invasive Plant Control: The primary species of concern are Common Reed (Phragmites australis) and Grey Willow (Salix cinerea).
-However, many of the invasive species known to occur in Massachusetts can be present and adversely affect these communities; even species that are generally considered to be indicators of terrestrial environments.
-The careful application of herbicide is the most effective way to treat nearly all invasive species occurrences, though it should be expected that it will take several years of treatment to completely eradicate any established invasive occurrences due to persistent seedbanks and the clonal nature of certain species.
+• Invasive plant control: The primary species of concern are common reed and grey willow.
+However, there are many other invasive species that can adversely affect coastal plain pondshores.
+In some cases, it may be desirable to control native shrubs and trees that are encroaching onto or shading the pondshore, noting that the presence of these shrubs may be an indication of altered hydrology.
+The careful application of herbicide is usually the most effective way to treat nearly all invasive species occurrences, though it should be expected that it will take several years of treatment to completely eradicate any established invasive occurrences due to persistent seedbanks and the clonal nature of certain species.
+Prior to completing any such work, regulatory approvals from the local conservation commission and the Natural Heritage and Endangered Species Program (NHESP) are likely to be required.
 It should also be noted that the continued presence of invasive species may be an indicator of an underlying stressor such as altered hydrology or unnatural chemical inputs, and therefore addressing both the invasive species and the underlying stressors is critical to restoring the long-term viability of a site.

-• Access control: Control access, relocate trails, and refrain from pond shore disturbances such as raking vegetation and illegal off-road vehicular use which increase potential pathways for invasive plants, destroy vegetation, and compact soil substrates.
+• Access control: Control access, relocate trails, and refrain from pond shore disturbances such as raking vegetation and using illegal off-road vehicles which increase potential pathways for invasive plants, destroy vegetation, and compact soil substrates.

 Additional resources